Table of Contents_

 Award: BEST ON A BUDGET

-WHY WE LIKE IT: Lightweight and easy to use option with good still image and decent video capture quality and excellent binocular performance at a low-risk price point.
+WHY WE LIKE IT: Lightweight and easy-to-use option with good still image and decent video camera capture quality and excellent binocular performance at a low-risk price point.

 The simple, no-frills design and connectivity include a TF storage card slot and USB port, but its build durability is somewhat less than other models in class at higher price points.
 While it lacks some of the novel features and high performance of some on the market, it’s a good value for an easy-to-use, fully functional binocular camera that can still deliver reasonably good images for the casual or beginner hobbyist.
 For more beginner-friendly options, check out our best digital camera for beginners buying guide.

 We liked digital binocular cameras with a minimum spec of 8x zoom and 25mm lenses either with sensors capable of capturing a minimum of 1MP images and with editing software included or with built-in smartphone mounts and connectors for capturing hi-res images.
 We preferred cameras with clear, accurate viewfinders and camera sensors placed to allow for maximum fidelity between the final image and viewfinder view.

 We also preferred binocular cameras with hi-res LCD screens and tiltable LCD screens or flip-out for out-of-the-way operation when not in use.
 Additionally, we liked binoculars with both digital and optical zoom for maximum flexibility, preferring robust optical zoom features to digital ones, and models that came with extras like cleaning kits and a high-quality carrying case.

 Finally, we preferred lightweight but durable binoculars with comfort features like ergonomic grips, hypoallergenic materials, sweat-wicking, highly adjustable neck straps, and backlit view finding.
 We also liked models that featured tripod mounting compatibility for composing steadier shots.